uit-no/hpc-doc/general/jobs.rst

 .. index:: batch system, jobscripts, job management

 Batch system
 ============

-The Stallo system is a resource that is shared between a lot of users so to ensure fair use everyone must do their computations by submitting jobs through a batch system that will execute the applications on the available resources.
+The Stallo system is a resource that is shared between many of users and to ensure fair use everyone must do their computations by submitting jobs through a batch system that will execute the applications on the available resources.

 The batch system on Stallo is `SLURM <http://slurm.schedmd.com/>`_ (Simple Linux Utility for Resource Management.)

 If you are already used to Torque/Maui (the previous queue system used on Stallo), but not SLURM, you might find this :ref:`torque_slurm_table` useful.

 Create a job